 The Hisense H9G upscales 480p content, like from DVDs, well without any issues.

-The EOTF doesn't follow the target curve very well and most scenes are brighter than they should be until it rolls off at the TV's peak brightness.
+The EOTF doesn't follow the target curve very well and most scenes are brighter than they should be.
 The EOTF in 'Game' mode follows the target better, as seen here.

 If you find HDR too dim, set the Picture Mode to 'HDR Theater', Backlight to 'Max', Local Dimming to 'High', and Active Contrast to 'Medium'.
 This makes the image a bit brighter, as you can see this EOTF.